null

 The Gillmore needle apparatus consists of two needles—a reference needle and a test needle—and a needle holder.
 The cement paste, prepared by mixing cement with water according to specified proportions, is placed in a mold and leveled.
 The needles are then placed on the surface of the paste.
 The test needle is released and allowed to freely penetrate into the paste, while the reference needle remains stationary.
 The penetration depths of both needles are measured and recorded at regular time intervals.

 The initial setting time is defined as the time at which the test needle ceases to make a perceptible impression on the cement paste.
-It indicates the point at which the cement begins to lose its plasticity and starts to harden.
+It indicates the point at which the portland cement begins to lose its plasticity and starts to harden.
 The final setting time is the time at which the test needle fails to penetrate the paste, indicating the completion of the hardening process.

 The results obtained from the Gillmore needle apparatus help engineers, researchers, and manufacturers evaluate the setting characteristics of different cement types, assess the impact of various factors such as temperature and admixtures, and optimize concrete mix designs.
-It aids in quality control during cement production, enables the selection of appropriate cement for specific applications, and ensures compliance with industry standards and specifications.
+It aids in quality control during portland cement production, enables the selection of appropriate cement for specific applications, and ensures compliance with industry standards and specifications.

 In summary, the Gillmore needle apparatus is a valuable tool in cement testing, providing critical information about the initial and final setting times of cementitious materials.
 It allows for precise timing of construction operations, assists in quality control, and contributes to the performance and durability of concrete structures.